learn-co-curriculum/react-hooks-redux-action-creators/README.md

 like Ruby on Rails.

-In __Rails__, a user clicking on a link kicks off a request, and that request is ultimately passed to the controller, who then has the option of changing the database.
+In __Rails__, a user clicking on a link kicks off a request, and that request is ultimately passed to the controller, which is responsible for changing the database.
 In __Redux__, a user may click on a button which dispatches an action, and the reducer would take information from that action to change the state.
 You saw in the last section that simply by placing a __console.log__ in our reducer,